Dakhla, Western Sahara: Early history

+Moroccan occupation

 Dakhla was occupied by Spain from the late 19th century to 1975, when power was then relinquished to a joint administration between Morocco and Mauritania.
 There was a United Nations-sponsored ceasefire in 1991, but as recently as 2006, most UN member states have refused to recognise Moroccan sovereignty in the area.

-In 2020, the Gambia, Guinea, Djibouti, Liberia, Burkina Faso, Equatorial Guinea, Guinea-Bissau, and the Democratic Republic of the Congo opened consulates in Dakhla.
+In 2020, The Gambia, Guinea, Djibouti, Liberia, Burkina Faso, Equatorial Guinea, Guinea-Bissau, and the Democratic Republic of the Congo opened consulates in Dakhla.

+As of 2024, the government of Morocco was in the process of building a $1.2-billion port in Dakhla as part of its "national port strategy".
+Construction was expected to be completed in 2028.

 Economy

-Tourism and sports
+Tourism and sport

 Dakhla's main economic activity is fishing and tourism.
 In recent years the town has become a centre for aquatic sports, such as kitesurfing, windsurfing and surf casting, and is known as a centre for water sports.
+The natural hot spring of Asmaa, located 36 km from the city of Dakhla, is also a very popular spot for tourists who come for its 38 °C thermal waters, sourced from a well about 700 meters deep.

 Golfo de Cintra and the Mauritanian Banc d'Arguin National Park are located in the south.

 Oil

 A United States firm Kosmos Energy and its United Kingdom counterpart Cairn Energy began searching for oil in Western Sahara in early 2015.